oshi0-website/oshi0-website/README.md

 - Inspections done; page design for pages being brainstormed
 - Additional mockups to be created over the weekend and eventually implemented
 - Additional mockups for the following in progress:
   -   About Page
   -   Worship Page
   -   Contact Page
   -   Calendar (COMPLETED)
   -   Links to social media
+  -   Location

 Plans:
 - Continue edits on the front page